Tell us about your complaints, compliments and feedback.

 Heath Complaints Commissioner

 9613 6222 or firstname.lastname@example.org

 Commissioner for Children and Young People

 National Disability Insurance Scheme (NDIS)

 Of course, we love to hear what we are doing well.
-A range of opportunities are available for clients and the community to provide feedback verbally or in writing, such as: face to face, over the phone, letters, emails, survey box in reception and the Kalinda Wellbeing Centre website.
+A range of opportunities is available for clients and the community to provide feedback verbally or in writing, such as face to face, over the phone, letters, emails, survey box in reception and the Kalinda Wellbeing Centre website.

 Kalinda Wellbeing Centre will conduct an annual survey.
 Reception may ask you to complete an annual survey using an iPad.
 You can choose to participate or not in the survey.